Full-Time RV Living Cost: Real Numbers, Real Life

 Does Traveling Faster Make Full Time RV Living More Expensive?

 Fuel costs fluctuate based on how often you move, how far you travel between destinations, the size of your rig, and current fuel prices.
+In a Jayco Seneca Super C, fuel is never a background line item.
+It’s front and center every month, tied directly to how many miles we drive.

 How Much Should You Expect to Spend on Food and Daily Living in an RV?